Is Cancer Contagious?

 We know that some forms of cancer are found more often in people who are infected with certain viruses.
 For example:

-- Certain types of human papilloma viruses (HPVs) are linked to cancers of the cervix, vagina, vulva, penis, and anus.
-HPV is also linked to some cancers of the mouth, throat, head, and neck.
+- Certain types of human papilloma viruses (HPVs) are linked to cancers of the cervix, vagina, vulva, penis, anus, and some cancers of the mouth, throat, head, and neck.
 But smoking, drinking, and other factors increase the risk of these cancers, too.

 - Epstein-Barr virus (EBV) is linked to nose and throat (nasopharyngeal) cancer, lymphoma of the stomach, Hodgkin lymphoma, and Burkitt lymphoma.